 How much risk you take depends on you.
 Low risk investments usually have low returns, and high risk investments have high returns (But there are many cases where this is NOT true).
 Also, since you’re money is hard-earned, then make sure you don’t risk it too much!

 Thankfully, there are investments that can be low/moderate risk investments with high returns, if you know what you are doing!
 These are usually in stocks, real estate, and starting your own business.
-But again, you need to have the knowledge to actually turn these into low/moderate risk investments with high returns!
+But again, you need to have the basic knowledge on these investments to actually turn them into “low/moderate risk investments with high returns”!

 How can you use knowledge of risk?